ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/configuration/conventions.dotnet.markdown

 #### DisableTopologyCache

 ---

+* By default, the client caches the cluster's topology in `*.raven-cluster-topology` files on disk.
+  When all servers provided in the `DocumentStore.Urls` property are down or unavailable, the client will load the topology from the latest file and try to connect to nodes that are not listed in the URL property.

-* When setting the `DisableTopologyCache` convention to `true`, the topology cache usage will be disabled.
+* This behavior can be disabled when setting the `DisableTopologyCache` convention to `true`.
+  In such a case:

+   * The client will not load the topology from the cache upon failing to connect to a server.
-  Even if the client is configured to receive topology updates from the server, no topology files will be saved on disk, thus preventing `*.raven-cluster-topology` files from piling up.
+   * Even if the client is configured to [receive topology updates](../../client-api/configuration/conventions#disabletopologyupdates) from the server, no topology files will be saved on disk,

-* In addition, when set to _true_, the client will not try to load the topology from the cache upon failing to connect to the server.
+     thus preventing the accumulation of these files.

 * DEFAULT: `false`